Bachelor of Laws (Graduate Entry)

 48 credit points

 Credit may be granted only for studies completed in the 10 years prior to the commencement of this course.

 Credit gained for any subject shall be cancelled 17 years after the date of the examination upon which the credit is based if, by then, the student has not completed this course.

 A maximum of 18 credit points of credit may be granted at level 3 or 4.

 Not applicable - this course does not have majors

 Exit with lesser award

-Current enrolment in the final year of the James Cook University Bachelor of Laws (Graduate Entry) pass degree, with an overall grade point average of 5.0 (i.e. credit average) or better.
+Current enrolment in Level 3 of the James Cook University Bachelor of Laws (Graduate Entry) pass degree, with an overall grade point average of 5.0 (i.e. credit average) or better.

 The Bachelor of Laws (Graduate Entry) (Honours) degree is available for high-achieving students.
 It consists of extra study and the development of a personal research project and thesis.
 An Honours degree is usually essential for entry to research higher degrees.
 Refer to the Bachelor of Laws (Graduate Entry) (Honours) Handbook for eligibility information.

 This website is intended as general guide.
 Prospective students should contact the university to confirm admission requirements and the availability of courses.
 James Cook University reserves the right to alter any course or admission requirement without prior notice.